geoffw8/hyperlayer/README.md

 ```ruby
 rake hyperlayer:listen
 ```
 You should see events coming in as they are processed.
-Note: Events aren't stored in Redis, simply streamed through, so the rake task must be running _before_ you run your spec.

 Now simply load `http://localhost:3000/hyperlayer`.

 For better instructions I recommend you watch the video - choose one of the "Debugging with Hyperlayer" chapters above!
 ## Feedback
 > @Geoff this is  the future, like how git changed collaboration, this is going to change debugging - it's amazing — [Badr Tazi](https://github.com/btazi)

 This is a PoC - so I'm super keen for any feedback.
 Please feel free to reach out!
 ## Author

-I'm [Geoff Wright](https://www.linkedin.com/in/geoffw8) - Co-Founder & Chief Technology Officer at [Tembo Money](https://tembomoney.com) - the only place in the UK you can view your true house buying budget.
+I'm [Geoff Wright](https://www.github.com/geoffw8) - Co-Founder & Chief Technology Officer at [Tembo Money](https://tembomoney.com) - the only place in the UK you can view your true house buying budget.

+This is a PoC - so I'm super keen for any feedback.
+Please feel free to reach out!